KnowThePepper

 Moritas are jalapeños that have been smoked and dried to a leathery, dark reddish-purple state.
 The name means "little blackberry" in Spanish - a nod to both the color and the subtle fruity sweetness underneath all that smoke.

 The flavor is where moritas really separate themselves.
-The smoking process — typically done over pecan or oak — adds a deep, almost chocolatey tobacco note that no fresh pepper can replicate.
+The smoking process - typically done over pecan or oak - adds a deep, almost chocolatey tobacco note that no fresh pepper can replicate.
 There's fruit underneath: dark cherry, dried plum, a hint of raisin.
-That combination of smoke, fruit, and moderate heat makes moritas one of the more flexible dried chiles in Mexican pepper tradition.
+That combination of smoke, fruit, and moderate heat makes moritas one of the more flexible dried chiles in the Mexican pepper tradition.

 Morphologically, they start as standard jalapeños - tapered, 3–4 inches long - but the drying process shrinks and wrinkles them into something that looks almost like a dried berry.
 The skin stays pliable rather than brittle, which is a key quality indicator when buying.